Stockton High Street

-The Scottish forces finally captured Stockton castle in 1644 and it was garrisoned by them until 1646.
-At the end of the Civil War the castle was destroyed on the orders of Oliver Cromwell and only the castle barn was left standing.
-Sadly this barn was demolished in the nineteenth century and today nothing remains of the old castle of Stockton on Tees;
+The Scottish forces finally captured Stockton Castle in 1644 and it was garrisoned by them until 1646.
+After the Civil War the castle was destroyed, in 1652, on the orders of Oliver Cromwell and only the castle barn was left standing.
+Sadly, this barn was demolished in the nineteenth century and today nothing remains of the old castle of Stockton on Tees:

 “Old Noll in his day out of pious concern.

 The castle demolished sold all but the barn.”